pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Using Propensity Scores: Weights and Pseudo Populations

 Once we have fitted these models we can compare how they attribute the propensity to treatment (in our case the propensity of quitting) to each and every such measured individual.
 One thing to note is how this sample seems to suggest a greater uncertainty of attributed score for the BART model.
 We have used the inverse probit link function when fitting our data.
 Another thing to note in considering the distribution of propensity scores is the requirement for positivity i.e. the requirement that the conditional probability of receiving a given treatment cannot be 0 or 1 in any patient subgroup as defined by combinations of covariate values.
 We do not want to __overfit__ our propensity model and have perfect treatment/control group allocation.
-The important feature of propensity scores are that they are a measure of similarity across groups - extreme predictions of 0 or 1 would imply reduced overlap
+The important feature of propensity scores are that they are a measure of similarity across groups - extreme predictions of 0 or 1 would imply reduced overlap.
+Some authors recommend drawing a boundary at (.1, .9) to filter out extreme cases.

 ```{code-cell} ipython3
 az.plot_forest(